pixels

 outcome

-Pixels acknowledges the many reasons people take photos today—capturing memories, communication, reminders, or self-expression.
-This has led to an overwhelming amount of photos.
+Pixels claims the large amount of photos is due to the many reasons people take photos today: capturing memories, communication, reminders, and self-expression.
 Pixels introduces a redesigned mobile camera and a photo management system that encourages users to consider a photo’s potential value already by the moment it’s taken.
-The goal is to build a more intentional and emotionally meaningful photo collection.
+The goal is to build a more intentional and meaningful photo collection.

 Feature 1